JSEHS: A Brief History

 The National Program

-Winners of the regional event proceed to the National JSHS program held in April of 2014.
+Winners of the regional event proceed to the National JSHS program.
 One of the Maryville JSEHS directors and at least one participating teacher will receive funding to chaperone the Missouri regional delegates.
 Teachers who are willing to pay all associated costs are also welcome to attend as observers.

 Because each school district has unique policies regarding students’ traveling to competitions, all students selected to present papers at the regional level, should come to the Missouri symposium prepared to advance to the national level.
 This means they should know , before arriving, their school’s policies and have permission from their school and their parents to attend the May National event.